Economic Factors >

 To improve the internal control system and strengthen the Company's controls, we established three lines model in internal controls and clarified the roles and scope of duties of the three lines model to ensure the organization structure meets the principles of the three lines model and their effective operations.

-First line roles – Internal inspection by Business unit
+First line model – Internal inspection by Business unit

-Second line roles - Sound compliance and risk management system
+Second line model - Sound compliance and risk management system

 The second line roles include the Risk Management, Compliance, and other units with related tasks (e.g. financial control, human resources, and legal affairs) which are responsible for formulating overall risk management policies for main risks, supervising overall risk-bearing capacity and current status of risks already incurred, and reporting the risk management status to the Board of Directors or senior management.